 In addition to the fees payable out of a Sub-Fund, the Sub-Fund may incur costs in its capacity as an investor in underlying collective investment schemes in which it invests.
-If a Sub-Fund invests more than 20% of its net assets in other collective investment schemes the aggregate maximum management fees that may be charged by the collective investment schemes in which the Sub-Fund will invest shall not exceed 2% of their weighted average net asset values.
+If a Sub-Fund invests more than 20% of its net assets in other collective investment schemes the aggregate maximum management fees that may be charged by the collective investment schemes in which the Sub-Fund will invest shall not exceed 3% of their weighted average net asset values.
 In addition, some of the underlying collective investment schemes may be required to pay performance fees to their fund managers.
 Such management fees shall be reduced by any rebates received by the Sub-Fund from such schemes.

-Research Costs
+Investment Research Costs

-The Manager may utilise investment research services offered by independent service providers in executing the investment policies of the Sub-Funds.
-These research services may include published research notes or reports, other material or services suggesting or recommending an investment strategy or trade ideas (including in the form of software tools, programs or other technology), macroeconomic analysis, and access to research analysts or industry experts (including expert networks).
-The Manager considers that access to research services and materials is integral to its ability to execute the investment policies of the Sub-Funds and that such services and materials will inform, and add value to, the Manager's investment decisions made on behalf of the Sub-Funds.
-It is proposed that such research fees will be paid by the Manager.
+The Manager or any Delegate Investment Manager may utilise investment research services offered by independent service providers in executing the investment policies of the Sub-Funds.
+These investment research services may include published research notes or reports, other material or services suggesting or recommending an investment strategy or trade ideas (including in the form of software tools, programs or other technology), macroeconomic analysis, and access to research analysts or industry experts (including expert networks).
+The Manager and any Delegate Investment Manager considers that access to investment research services and materials is integral to their ability to execute the investment policies of the Sub-Funds and that such services and materials will inform, and add value to, the Manager or Delegate Investment Manager's investment decisions made on behalf of the Sub-Funds.

-To the extent that costs relating to the payment for such research services are to be charged to the assets of the relevant Sub-Fund in the future, the Manager will open and maintain one or more research payment accounts (the "RPAs").
-To the extent any RPAs may be opened in the future, such RPAS will be operated in accordance with the conditions set down in MiFID II.
-Any such RPAs will be funded by a specific research charge to the relevant Sub-Fund based on a research budget set by the Directors of the Manager and agreed in writing in advance with such research budget being regularly assessed.
-In the event that the Manager does intend to charge such costs to the Sub-Funds and open RPAs in the future, it will adopt internal arrangements, including a methodology for the remuneration policy of the Manager.
+To the extent that costs relating to the payment for such investment research services are charged to the assets of the relevant Sub-Fund, the Manager has adopted appropriate internal arrangements for the oversight and control of investment research costs.
+Any such investment research costs accrued to the relevant Sub-Fund will be based on an investment research budget set by the Directors of the Manager, and agreed in writing in advance, with such investment research budget being regularly assessed.